GuacamoleResearch/managing-work/docs/3-GettingStartedWithGitHubProjects.md

   - Give the title a "Project name" that you'll recognize (e.g., "Dave's workshop project").
   - Click the green **Create project** button on the lower-right of the form.
 - [ ] Add a new Task Issue to the project in your repo, using the "Blank Issue" template and with the title "Add an issue from the project board".
-  - Next to the "+" at the bottom of the table, type the title `Add an issue from the project board` and press Return/Enter.
+  - Next to the "+" at the bottom of the table, type the title `Add an issue from the project board` and press <kbd>Enter</kbd>.
-  - Verify that your repo is selected and select the **Blank Issue** template.
+  - Verify that your repo is selected in the top-left of the form, then select the **Blank Issue** template.
   - At the bottom of the form, select the **Issue Type** > **Task**.
-  - Click the Create button to save the new issue.
+  - Click the **Create** button to save the new issue.
 - [ ] Add all of the remaining issues in your repo to the project.
   - Next to the "+" at the bottom of the table, type the hash symbol (#) to open the repo selector.
   - Click on your repo name.